raju0x/raju0x.github.io/_posts/2016-07-06-http-basics-part1.md

 This specification describes an optimized expression of the semantics of the Hypertext Transfer Protocol (HTTP), referred to as HTTP version 2(HTTP/2).
 HTTP/2 enables a more efficient use of network resources and a reduced perception of latency by introducing header field compression and allowing multiple concurrent exchanges on the same connection.
 It also introduces unsolicited push of representations from servers to clients.

 ### HTTPS :
-Short for Hypertext Transfer Protocol Secure,HTTPS is a protocol which uses HTTP on a connection encrypted by transport-layer security.HTTPS is used to protect transmitted data from eavesdropping.It is the default protocol for conducting financial transactions on the web,and can protect a website's users from censorship by a government or an ISP.HTTPS uses port 443 to transfer its information.
+Short for Hypertext Transfer Protocol Secure, HTTPS is a protocol which uses HTTP on a connection encrypted by transport-layer security.
+HTTPS is used to protect transmitted data from eavesdropping.
+It is the default protocol for conducting financial transactions on the web, and can protect a website's users from censorship by a government or an ISP.
+HTTPS uses port 443 to transfer its information.

 ### This is not complete info about HTTP, you can find more about like HTTP methods, HTTP headers, cookies in the next post.